santhoshepam/dotnet-docs/docs/core/deploying/runtime-package-store.md

 When an ASP.NET published application gets deployed, one should make sure that the target environment has ASP.NET installed, as the presence of .NET Core alone will not be sufficient.

 If the application needs to be published to such an environment that doesn't include ASP.NET, it is possible to opt out of the implicit store by specifying a `PublishWithAspNetCoreTargetManifest` flag set to false in the project file.

+The ASP.NET runtime package store will be installed as part of the SDK packages distributed by Microsoft, and will also be available as a separate download so that any deployment environment can be prepared to receive published ASP.NET applications.

 ## Preparing a runtime environment